narengan/cis/cli/cli-firewall.md

 ### Create Firewall with lockdowns
 **NAME**

-   `cloud-internet-services firewall-create -t lockdowns` - Create a new lockdown rule for a given zone under a service instance.
+   `firewall-create -t lockdowns` - Create a new lockdown rule for a given zone under a service instance.

 **USAGE**